 This system is also used to manage and track preventative maintenance activities that follow a schedule.
 Changing filters and turning on and off heat tracing are examples of preventative maintenance.
 Predictive maintenance activities practiced include oil analyses, vibration testing, and infrared surveys.
-Portable vibration testing equipment is used at the Stations to improve the frequency of and capabilities to trouble-shoot rotating equipment.
+Portable vibration testing equipment is used at the Stations to improve the frequency of and capabilities to troubleshoot rotating equipment.
 This technology allows personnel to identify problems and take corrective actions before equipment failure can occur.

 In FY 2016, the City started or planned several general upkeep items at the plants as well as initiated several larger items.
 Since FY 2016, the plant was winterized to keep the temperature above 40 degrees Fahrenheit to shorten the time to reach full capacity.
-The power plant also reinstated the remote start capability of the VanSant unit to allow quicker dispatch time, improve PJM's dispatch of the combustion turbine and earn better revenue ultimately to comply with market requirements and the PJM Capacity Performance program.
+The power plant also reinstated the remote start capability of the VanSant unit to allow quicker dispatch time, improve PJM's dispatch of the combustion turbine and ultimately earn better revenue to comply with market requirements and the PJM Capacity Performance program.
+A major inspection and overhaul on the combustion turbine was also recently completed for Van Sant as required per its maintenance interval requirements which will contribute to continued unit reliability and uptime.
+Based on the historical and future expected dispatch of the unit, we would not expect the plant to need another major inspection within the next 5 years.